-- (5) Subject to subsection (6), an assessment under subsection (1) shall not be made after 5 years immediately following the last date of the reporting period to which the assessment relates. - (6) The time limit under subsection (5) does not apply in the case of fraud or wilful neglect by, or on behalf of, the taxpayer. - (7) Nothing in this Section relieves a taxpayer from being required to file the tax return to which the default assessment served under this Section relates. - (8) A tax return filed by a taxpayer for a reporting period after a default assessment has been served on the taxpayer for the period is not a self-assessment return.
+- (4) This section applies only to assessed taxes. - (5) Subject to subsection (6), an assessment under subsection (1) must not be made after 5 years immediately following the last date of the reporting period to which the assessment relates. - (6) The time limit under subsection (5) does not apply in the case of fraud or wilful neglect by, or on behalf of, the taxpayer. - (7) Nothing in this section relieves a taxpayer from being required to file the tax return to which the default assessment served under this section relates. - (8) A tax return filed by a taxpayer for a reporting period after a default assessment has been served on the taxpayer for the period is not a self-assessment return.